hunterz-killer/S4-Notes/WAD/README.md

 </svg>
 ```

-3. **The `<canvas>` Element**: This element provides a drawing surface for JavaScript.
+- **`<canvas>` Element**: This element provides a drawing surface for JavaScript.
 It allows for dynamic rendering of graphics using JavaScript code.

 ```html
 <canvas id="myCanvas" width="200" height="100"></canvas>
 ```

-4. **CSS Background Images**: You can use CSS to set background images for elements using the `background-image` property.
+- **CSS Background Images**: You can use CSS to set background images for elements using the `background-image` property.

 ```css
 .element {